 Wireless Cockpit Connectivity with Garmin Connext®

-In conjunction with the Garmin Pilot™ app, using Garmin’s Connext® and an optional Flight Stream 510, pilots are able to stream information in real time between the Garmin G1000 NXi and your mobile device.
-This option can help you interface the cockpit with continual streaming of traffic, weather, attitude information, and more.
+In conjunction with the Garmin Pilot™ app, using Garmin’s Connext® and an optional Flight Stream 510, pilots can stream information in real-time between the Garmin G1000 NXi and your mobile device.
+This option can help you interface the cockpit with the continual streaming of traffic, weather, attitude information, and more.
 It also enables flight plan transfer and Database Concierge wireless database transfer.

-One of the most functional benefits that many King Air operators find when they decide to upgrade to the Garmin G1000 NXi is a substantial weight savings.
-While typical King Air operators can expect a weight savings of around 200 pounds, in extreme cases, we have seen weight savings of up to 400 pounds.
-The weight savings that operators realize comes from the replacement of all of the old avionics boxes, heavy CRT displays, and all of the heavy old wiring that runs the length of the airplane.
+One of the most functional benefits that many King Air operators find when they decide to upgrade to the Garmin G1000 NXi is substantial weight savings.
+While typical King Air operators can expect a weight savings of around 200 pounds, we have seen weight savings of up to 400 pounds in extreme cases.
+The weight savings that operators realize comes from replacing all of the old avionics boxes, heavy CRT displays, and all of the heavy old wiring that runs the length of the airplane.
 This weight savings translates to a greater useful load to carry more fuel, passengers, or luggage.

 When it was first introduced, the Garmin G1000 revolutionized the aviation industry.
-The major advancements that Garmin was able to make have made flying safer and more reliable for thousands of pilots around the world.
-Their easy-to-use products and relentless pursuit of evolving their product continues to keep them positioned as the top option for many different types of aircraft.
+The major advancements that Garmin made have made flying safer and more reliable for thousands of pilots around the world.
+Their easy-to-use products and relentless pursuit of evolving their product continue to keep them positioned as the top option for many different aircraft types.
 At Elliott Aviation, the Garmin G1000 NXi for the King Air continues to be the most requested avionics retrofit.
-For most King Air operators, it’s unbeatable features make it the best solution for their aircraft.
+For most King Air operators, its unbeatable features make it the best solution for their aircraft.